-Otoro Sushi – Enjoy the most valued part of the tuna belly with sushi in two ways, seared and drizzled with yuzu juice or just with a touch of soy sauce.
-Either way, the sushi literally melts in your mouth!
+Enjoy the most valued cut of bluefin fatty tuna belly with this recipe for Otoro Sushi.
+I show you two ways to prepare this delicacy—seared and drizzled with yuzu juice or with just a touch of soy sauce.
+Either way, the sushi practically melts in your mouth.

 Lately, I started to make my own Nigiri Sushi (握り寿司), which is the most common type of sushi with a slice of raw fish on top of a sushi rice pillow.
 Today I’ll show you how to make this delicious Otoro Sushi (大トロ寿司) in two ways; seared and un-seared.